rbpayne/xamarin.forms-dependency-injection-study/README.md

 ### [Service Locator Pattern](ServiceLocator)

 The service locator pattern allows you to move the concrete implementations of your dependencies into a separate location, commonly called a "service container".
-You then get the concretion calling a method on the container.
+You then get the concretion by calling a method on the container.

 **Note:** My main study used the [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) library to create the container.
 However, you aren't required to use a library.
 You can simply use a static class.
 See [ServiceLocatorStatic](ServiceLocatorStatic) for an example approach.